cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Publish:** Toggle *Hidden* or *Visible* to make the game visible to players on the Home screen.

+!!! info

-> When a game is hidden, a user with permissions that can view both hidden and visible games---such as Designer or Tester---will see the game card on the Home screen; however, the game card appears with an "eye-slash" icon to denote that it is hidden.
+    When a game is hidden, a user with permissions that can view both hidden and visible games -- such as Designer or Tester -- will see the game card on the Home screen; however, the game card appears with an "eye-slash" icon to denote that it is hidden.

 **Key:** A short, unique key distinguishing *this* event.

 **Name:** The title of your game.
 Displayed in the game lobby and on the scoreboard.

-**Series:** The name of the series; perhaps the same event is run annually making it a _series_.
+**Series:** The name of the series; perhaps the same event is run annually making it a *series*.

 **Track:** A course of action in your event.
 An event may have different categories for teams and individuals to compete in or an event may have an offensive skills track and defensive skills track.